 "Utah typically grows more rapidly than the nation after recessions, and this pattern is taking hold in the current recovery.
-The U.S. employment grew 2.4% in 2012, compared to 3.3% for Utah.
-While employment increased during 2012, Utah's unemployment rate also improved to 5.7%, lower than the rate in 2011.
-Though housing stabilized, with building permits at 11,000 in 2012, home-building is not leading the economy as it does during a typical recovery.
-Utah's job growth is expected to grow at 3.4%, above its long-term average, 3.1%, while the nation is at 1.7%.
-With job growth near the long-term average, the unemployment rate will decrease to 4.5%.
+The U.S. employment grew 1.6% in 2013, compared to 3.3% for Utah.
+While employment increased during 2013, Utah's unemployment rate also improved to 4.8%, lower than the rate in 2012.
+Though housing stabilized, with building permits at 12,500 in 2013, home-building is not leading the economy as it does during a typical recovery.

+Utah's job growth is expected to grow at 3.1%, while the nation is at 1.7%.
+With job growth near the long-term average, the unemployment rate will decrease to 4.2%.
 In contrast to the early stages of recovery, housing will provide noticeable support to the expansion.
-Repeating its leading role from 2012, construction employment will grow 9.4% in 2013.
-The continuing housing recovery account for most of the strong showing in construction."
+Construction employment will grow 7% in 2014.
+The continuing housing recovery accounts for most of the strong showing in construction."

-The state school finance program is designed to provide every Utah school district with a basic operation program of \$2,842 per weighted pupil unit (WPU).
-The 2013 WPU did increase from the 2012 rate of \$2,816.
+The state school finance program is designed to provide every Utah school district with a basic operation program of \$2,899 per weighted pupil unit (WPU).
+The 2014 WPU did increase from the 2013 rate of \$2,842.
 However, the district is still experiencing the budgetary strain from a large reduction in funding from the state due to the reallocation of the "flexible allocation" line item, known in prior years as the social security and retirement line item.
 Before the major state revenue cuts in 2010 and 2011, the District received \$15.9 million in retirement and social security for 2009.
-The District received \$1.0 million the flexible allocation program in 2013, an annual reduction of \$14.9 million compared to 2009.
+The District received \$1.0 million the flexible allocation program in 2014, an annual reduction of \$14.9 million compared to 2009.